Vulintus/OmniTrak_File_Format/Data Block Definitions/0-100 File Information.md

 * #### Block Code: 3
   * <a name="3">Block Definition: MS_FILE_STOP</a>
-  * Description: "Value of the SoC millisecond clock when the file is closed."
+  * Description: "Value of the microcontroller millisecond clock when the file is closed."
   * Status: "In use in deployed programs."
   * Block Format:
     * 1x (uint32): timestamp, whole number of milliseconds.